Compassion 360: Transforming hospital culture using mindfulness and compassion

-Given the emerging neuroscientific research about the “contagious” nature of human emotions, it seems reasonable that healthcare personnel (HCPs) are more likely to be compassionate towards patients and families if they work in a compassionate work environment.
-In such an environment, compassion flows not just from HCP to patient, but in 360 degrees: between interprofessional colleagues, managers, clients/patients/families, senior leaders, and towards oneself.
+We know that patients feel better and heal faster when they receive compassionate care.
+We also know that human emotions can be contagious.
+So it’s reasonable that healthcare professionals (HCPs) are more likely to be compassionate towards patients and families if they work in a compassionate environment.
+In these environments, compassion flows not just from HCPs to patients, but also between colleagues, managers, clients/patients/families, and senior leaders.
+It’s also more available for self-care.